AdobeDocs/experience-platform.en/help/destinations/catalog/email-marketing/mailchimp-interest-categories.md

 You need your [!DNL Mailchimp] **API key** to authenticate the [!DNL Mailchimp Interest Categories] destination against your [!DNL Mailchimp] account.
 The **API key** serves as the **Password** when you [authenticate the destination](#authenticate).

-If you do not have your **API key**, Sign in to your account and refer to the [[!DNL Mailchimp] Generate your API key](https://mailchimp.com/developer/marketing/guides/quick-start/#generate-your-api-key) documentation to create one.
+If you do not have your **API key**, sign in to your [!DNL Mailchimp] account and refer to the [!DNL Mailchimp] documentation on [how to generate your API key](https://mailchimp.com/developer/marketing/guides/quick-start/#generate-your-api-key).

 An example of an API key is `0123456789abcdef0123456789abcde-us14`.